 It has been said that difficult circumstances don’t create character but reveal it.

-That is certainly true of Jack Denton, a former student at Florida State University.
+That is certainly true of Jack Denton, a graduate of Florida State University.

-After privately expressing his beliefs in a Catholic group chat, Jack was subjected to a seven-hour Zoom call where fellow students called his Catholic views “a cult mindset” and “vile” and called for him to be removed from his position as president of the Student Senate.
+After privately expressing his Catholic beliefs in a Catholic group chat during his senior year at FSU, Jack was subjected to a seven-hour Zoom call where fellow students called his Catholic views “a cult mindset” and “vile” and called for him to be removed from his position as president of the Student Senate.

 “We spent seven hours listening to about 100 students calling for my removal as Student Senate President,” Jack said.
 “Every organization on campus, just about, published a message condemning me for expressing my Catholic faith.”